11 Best Open Source Web Browsers [Must-Know Alternatives]

 7. Gnome Web

-Gnome Web is a free, open-source web browser that runs on Linux and is a fork of the discontinued Epiphany browser.
+Gnome Web is a free, open-source web browser that runs on Linux and is the renamed version of the Epiphany browser.

 Gnome Web comes with many features and modern design, which makes it a good choice for beginner users who want to try out the latest technologies in web browsers.